Environmental Steward Summer Program

 -Alex Van Wyhe, 2011 Summer Program Member with Wrangell Institute for Science & the Environment

-Summer Program Members serve for 10 weeks on projects that vary from water monitoring, coordinating the creation of outdoor classrooms, conducting outreach, organizing festivals and focusing on the ACCT’s five core goals.The Environmental Steward Summer Programs supplement the work of the OSM/VISTA Teams by placing Summer Program Members with watershed/community improvement groups and agencies across the country.
+Summer Program Members serve for 10 weeks on projects that vary from water monitoring, coordinating the creation of outdoor classrooms, conducting outreach, organizing festivals and focusing on the ACCT’s five core goals.The Environmental Steward Summer Programs supplement the work of the OSMRE/VISTA Teams by placing Summer Program Members with watershed/community improvement groups and agencies across the country.

 The Summer Program launched in 2007.
-During the first four years of the program, the OSM/VISTA Teams placed a total of 158 positions.
+During the first four years of the program, the OSMRE/VISTA Teams placed a total of 158 positions.
 In 2011, a total of 58 Summer Program Members served across 19 states.
 These 2011 Summer Program Members logged a total of 21,294 service hours—more than 10 years of full time work.
 Thanks to the dedication of all Summer Program Members and their sponsoring organizations the Summer Programs have been a great success.

-Outreach & Environmental Rehabilition with Lake Erie Islands Chapter of Black Swamp Conservancy, Put-in-Bay, OH
+Outreach& Environmental Rehabilition with Lake Erie Islands Chapter of Black Swamp Conservancy, Put-in-Bay, OH

 Summer Program Member: Colleen O'Brien